nanos-world/docs/scripting/common/functions/Actor.rst

     - SetCollision(:term:`number` collision_type)
     - Sets the actor's collision (0 - Normal, 1 - Static Only, 2 - No Collision)

-  * - |client-only-label|
-    -
-    - SetDefaultMaterial(:term:`number` material_index = -1)
-    - Replaces this actor materials with a default material which contains base parameters for customizing it, optionally replaces a specific material index or -1 for all materials

   * - |server-only-label|
     -
     - SetGravityEnabled(:term:`boolean` new_gravity)